 While most classes at the University of Southern Indiana are small, Honors students enjoy an even smaller class size and the intellectual stimulation of having other Honors students in a class where the quality of discussion is excellent.
 Students also benefit from greater interaction with faculty.

-Cross-listed contract courses and ad hoc contract courses both require the student to complete an Honors Contract Form to receive Honors credit.
+Contract courses require the student to complete an Honors Contract Form or Honors Capstone Form to receive Honors credit.

 Stand-Alone Honors Courses